Chart Color Schemes

 Age

 The median age in Hurstbridge is 42 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's average of 38 years.
-The 55-64 age group constitutes 14.6% of the population in Hurstbridge, compared to a lower percentage in Greater Melbourne.
-Conversely, the 25-34 age group makes up only 9.3% of Hurstbridge's population.
-According to post-2021 Census data, the 15 to 24 age group has increased from 12.4% to 14.1%, while the 75 to 84 age group has grown from 4.3% to 5.9%.
-However, the 5 to 14 age group has declined from 14.0% to 11.5%, and the 35 to 44 age group has dropped from 12.6% to 11.0%.
-Population forecasts for 2041 indicate substantial demographic changes in Hurstbridge, with the 75 to 84 age group expected to grow by 106% (adding 223 people), reaching a total of 433 from 209.
-Notably, the combined age groups of 65 and above will account for 66% of the total population growth, reflecting Hurstbridge's aging demographic profile.
-In contrast, the 0 to 4 and 15 to 24 age cohorts are expected to experience population declines.
+The age group of 55-64 has a strong representation at 14.6%, compared to Greater Melbourne, while the 25-34 age group is less prevalent at 9.3%.
+According to data from the post-2021 Census, the 15 to 24 age group has increased from 12.4% to 14.1%, and the 75 to 84 age group has grown from 4.3% to 5.9%.
+Conversely, the 5 to 14 age group has declined from 14.0% to 11.5%, and the 35 to 44 age group has dropped from 12.6% to 11.0%.
+Population forecasts for the year 2041 indicate substantial demographic changes in Hurstbridge.
+Leading this shift, the 75 to 84 age group is expected to grow by 106%, reaching 433 people from 209.
+Notably, the combined age groups of 65 and above will account for 66% of total population growth, reflecting Hurstbridge's aging demographic profile.
+In contrast, the 0 to 4 and 15 to 24 age groups are expected to experience population declines.